Meet Folio3 AgTech at ASTA FCSC 2024 in Orlando, FL to unlock higher yields and efficiency. Book a Meeting

 • Return to variable expenses per cow is $67 ($623-$556=$67)

 Also Read: How Much Does a Cow Weigh in Pounds?
-(Beef, Calf and Dairy)
+(Beef, Calf, and Dairy)

 Ranch Management Software

-When deciding the actual cost of a cow, its weight, gender, and breed will be in focus.
+When deciding the actual cost of a cow, its weight, gender, and breed will be the focus.
 However, yearlings are usually sold for around $800 to $1,500.
 The difference in prices of cows will be based on what purpose they are used for, either for dairy or for beef.

-Check out the live Cattle Prices
+Check out the live Cattle Prices.

 The weight of the cow is the key factor when it comes to pricing.
 Cows are also sold in pairs with calves and these pairs are actually less expensive than an individual animal.